 You may also purchase the magnificent bespoke NSC Club Tie.
 It is all silk, has equal broad stripes of black, red and silver, with a discrete “shadow weave” NSC logo repeating along the black stripe.
 They are a snip at £15 (plus an extra £1 for postage if you would like them mailed to you or £2 if you live somewhere desperately foreign).
 If you fancy any of the items mentioned here, please contact Mr Hartley, though remember that they are available to Members only.

 We have recently also branched out into Club Scarves, fashioned from stout wool in three lengthwise stripes, black, red and silver.
-These are currently being handmade by Club Member Charles Henry Wolfenbloode: they will be produced in batches at £19.50 each plus postage as appropriate.
-(He also does a nice line in mini-scarves for toddlers.)
-Do get in touch if this would interest you.
+The ordering of these is handled by Club Member Charles Henry Wolfenbloode: they cost £36 each including UK delivery (£40 for an EU address, £43 for USA or Canada).
+Charles can also handmake mini-scarves for toddlers at a price of £8 including UK postage.
+Get in touch if this would interest you.

 For Her Majesty the Queen's Diamond Jubilee we decided to make our own commemorative mugs.
 As we are aware that not everyone in the Club is a royalist, our hand-drawn silk-screened mugs are playful rather than po-facedly monarchist, channelling both Eric Ravilious and perhaps Ronald Searle.
 (Right-click on the image below to see a larger image.)
 The mugs are free to all Members while stocks last, though if you would like us to mail it to you there will be a delivery cost (£3 within the UK, more overseas).

 You can even purchase official, limited-edition New Sheridan Club rock (the confectionary, not just pieces of shale).
-We had this made up for our summer 2011 party "Kiss Me Quick!", a celebration of the great British seaside holiday.
+We had this made up for our "Kiss Me Quick!" party, a celebration of the great British seaside holiday.
 In keeping with tradition it is peppermint flavoured and has "New Sheridan Club" written through it (see photograph below).
 The silver stripe is actually metallic.
 Only a hundred sticks were ever made but we still have some left.
 These are 8" long and a hefty 1 1/8" wide (20.5 by 3cm) and are available at £3 each plus a quid postage (£2 for overseas delivery).
+UPDATE: Sorry the sticks of rock are all gone now.
+But I'm going to leave the picture up because I was quite pleased with them…

 ● Discounts: here are some of the special offers available to Members: